wallymathieu/assertfail/_posts/2019-08-02-Why-do-we-need-message-queues.md

 ## What good is a message queue

 A message queue is good for dealing with asynchronous messages not expected to be dealt with immediately.
-A message queue does not work well for request/response scenarios.
+You can also use a message queue to create loosely coupled systems.

 ### PUB/SUB